 Water for Fish

 The FNFC’s Water for Fish freshwater initiative was launched in 2012 to advance objectives in the BC First Nations Fisheries Action Plan under the theme of “Safeguarding Habitat and Responding to Threats.”
-Through this initiative we work to support First Nations in their engagement in water governance and freshwater habitat protection and management activities.
+Through this initiative, we work to support First Nations’ engagement in freshwater governance, habitat protection and management activities.
 The intended impact of our Water for Fish initiative is that First Nations in British Columbia are informed, resourced, and united to actively exercise governance and jurisdiction of all fresh waters in their traditional territories.

 What we have achieved so far:

 - Established the First Nations Water Network, a network of over 270 BC First Nations staff and leadership actively working to protect and manage fresh waters in their territories.

 - Host the BC First Nations Water Governance Roundtable.